 - 6 updates

-Thousands of police officers took to the streets of London today to protest against how budget cuts are directly affecting them.
+Thousands of police officers took to the streets of London today, many from our region, to protest about how budget cuts are directly affecting them.

-They say cuts will mean fewer officers and a loss of front-line services.
+They say cuts will mean a loss of front-line services.

 Clive Chamberlain from Dorset Police Federation is among those taking part in the march.
 Officers from every police force in the country are taking part in the protest in London.

 Police officers and staff from the Westcountry have arrived in London for a protest march.
 Police forces across the region are campaigning against budget cuts.
 The march is about to start.

 The Chief Constable of Gloucestershire will join thousands of officers at a protest march in London today.

 Tony Melville, who is resigning over budget cuts, has taken a day off to take part.